nashsu/FreeAskInternet/README.md

 - 🈚️ Completely FREE (no need for any API keys)
 - 💻 Completely LOCAL (no GPU need, any computer can run )
-- 🔐 Completely PRIVATE (all thing running locally)
+- 🔐 Completely PRIVATE (all thing running locally, using custom llm)
 - 👻 Runs WITHOUT LLM Hardware (NO GPU NEED!)
 - 🤩 Using Free ChatGPT3.5 / Qwen / Kimi / ZhipuAI(GLM) API (NO API keys need!
 Thx OpenAI)
 - 🐵 Custom LLM(ollama,llama.cpp) support, Yes we love ollama!